LeandroLucas/tlogger/README.md

 </a>
 </p>
 <p align="center">
-Java library to send log to telegram groups and users through bots using telegram http api
+Java library to send log to telegram users and groups through bots.
 </p>

 ## How it works